smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 ---------

-The goal of NEXT is to improve the diversity of the OU metagame by only doing things that could feasibly be done between gens.
+The goal of NEXT is to improve the diversity of the OU metagame by only doing things that could plausibly be done between gens.

 That means: